 The $1.3 million state-of-the-art facility is wholly funded by the Flinders Foundation.
 To learn more, watch this short video by our Head of Primary, Mrs Trudi Edwards.

-Learning will be ignited through Wonder Lessons, or Wonderations, explained in more depth in this short video by Head of Information, Literature and Resource Services, Primary, Mrs Shona Henderson.
+Learning is ignited through Wonder Lessons, or Wonderations, explained in more depth in this short video.

 The Flagship Centre